athos/pogonos/README.md

 The keys of the map must be keywords.

 The function, then, will render the template and return the resulting string.
-If you'd rather write out the resulting content to somewhere, instead of generating a string, you can use *outputs* to specify where to output the result.
+If you'd rather write out the rendering result to somewhere, instead of generating a string, you can use *outputs* to specify where to output the result.
 See [Outputs](#outputs) for the details.

 `render-string` has look-alike cousins named `render-file` and `render-resource`.
-The only difference between `render-string` and these is that `render-string` directly takes a template string as an argument whereas `render-file` and `render-resource` load a template stored in a text file on the file system or a resource file placed somewhere on the classpath.
+The only difference between `render-string` and those functions is that `render-string` directly takes a template string as an argument whereas `render-file` and `render-resource` load a template stored in a text file on the file system or a resource file placed somewhere on the classpath.